UCL-ARC/condenser-docs/docs/documentation/troubleshooting/kubectl-add-gpu.md

   - bridge: {}
 ```

-In order to get the `deviceName` above, you can use the pcidevice resource:
+In order to get the `deviceName` above, you can use `kubectl` to find the resourceName of the pcidevice resource that represents the GPU card:

 ```sh
 kubectl get pcidevice sl-g02-08-000031000 -o jsonpath='{.status.resourceName}'
 nvidia.com/GA100_A100_PCIE_80GB
 ```

-Once this is saved, you will need to restart the VMI for this VM so that these changes
+Once this configuration is saved, you will need to restart the VMI for this VM so that these changes
 can be picked up.
 If your VMI was not running on the same node that the GPU is attached
-to, it will be migrated automatically and restarted.
+to, it will be migrated automatically when you restart it.